JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 ## Actual Processing Code

-After implementing the `WavetableOscillator` we can implement the two remaining member functions of `WavetableSynth`.
+After implementing the `WavetableOscillator`, we can implement the two remaining member functions of `WavetableSynth`.
 Let's start with `processBlock()`.

 _Listing 14.
 WavetableSynth.cpp: processBlock()._
 ```cpp